eloots/Pi-Akka-Cluster/exercise_016_add_cluster_client/src/test/resources/README.md

 # Clustered Sudoku Solver - Add Akka Cluster Client & HTTP server

-In this step, we add a HTTP server which will allow us to POST sudoko puzzlers to the clustered sudoku solver.
+In this step, we add a HTTP server which will allow us to POST sudoku puzzlers to the clustered sudoku solver.

 The server should be started on your local machine (so not on the Raspberry Pi based Akka Cluster).
 The server is configured to